AdobeDocs/dynamic-media-classic.en/help/using/previewing-asset.md

 **To preview an image asset based on its Image Preset:**

 1. In the Asset Library panel on the left side, navigate to the Asset folder that contains the image asset you want to preview.
-1. Do any one of the following:
+1. Do one of the following:

     * Above the Assets window, on the right side of the toolbar, select **[!UICONTROL Grid View]**.
 In the Asset window, select a single image asset, and then below the thumbnail image, go to **[!UICONTROL Preview]** > **[!UICONTROL Image Preset List]**.
     * Above the Assets window, on the right side of the toolbar, select **[!UICONTROL List View]**.
 In the Asset window, select a single image asset, and then to the right of the thumbnail image, go to **[!UICONTROL Preview]** > **[!UICONTROL Image Preset List]**.
     * Above the Assets window, on the right side of the toolbar, select **[!UICONTROL Detail View]**.
 On the same toolbar, go to **[!UICONTROL Preview]** > **[!UICONTROL Image Preset List]**.

 1. In the Image Preset List window, in the table, select the name of a preset type whose image asset you want to preview inline in the right pane.
-1. (Optional) In the Image Preset List window, in the **[!UICONTROL URL Encoding for Copy URL Generation]** drop-down list at the bottom.
+1. (Optional) In the Image Preset List window, in the **[!UICONTROL URL Encoding for Copy URL Generation]** drop-down list at the bottom, select the URL Encoding.
 1. Select the URL Encoding to apply to the image asset's URL when it is copied.
 1. (Optional) In the Image Preset List window, in the upper-right area of the preview pane, select **[!UICONTROL Copy URL]** for the selected preset type.